 Give this drug as ordered by your child’s doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Keep using this drug as you have been told by your child’s doctor or other health care provider, even if your child’s signs get better.

 - Do not give by mouth.
 Use on your child’s skin only.
 Keep out of your child’s mouth, nose, and eyes (may burn).

 - Wash your hands before and after use.

 - Clean affected part before use.
 Make sure to dry well.

 - Put a thin layer on the affected skin and rub in gently.

-- If using on the groin, use a little bit.
-Do not wear tight clothing.
+- If using on your child’s groin, use a little bit.
+Do not dress your child in tight clothing.

 - Put on a missed dose as soon as you think about it.